Photo to Enlarge.

 about Mystery in tales about the Holy Grail.
 The power of

-these clues are not revelations from God.
-They are stories of the
+these clues come from stories of the

 of archetypal ponderings of world we are part of, and how it relates

 to human consciousness.
 In other words, from the very relationship

 a particular object of veneration, usually called the Grail.